 The cathedral is also a significant religious site, visited by Papa Francesco in 2016.
 It serves as the Roman Catholic diocese.
 (Did you know that 89% of Mexicans are Christians?)

 Being a former city gateway from the 17th century, Arco del Carmen is the perfect illustration of the Mudéjar style.
-Just in case you haven’t heard of it: that’s the ornamental decorative style used mostly in Spain, influenced by the Arabic culture.
+Just in case you haven’t heard of it: that’s the ornamental decorative style used mostly in Spain.

 A nice, cobblestone street full of cafés and other lovely stuff, leads towards the arc, and the Carmen Church stands right next to it.
 I wouldn’t even mention it, if it wasn’t for the mysterious story attached to the place.
 Do you want to hear it?
 I know you do.
 Here it is: